 Locally nameless representation with cofinite quantification

 The locally nameless representation with cofinite quantification is a pratical technique for representing binders in a formal settings.
 The locally nameless representation avoids the need for alpha-conversion and the need for shifting de Bruijn indices.
 The cofinite quantification is used to obtain strong induction principles.
-On this page, you willl find a collection of examples formalized in Coq using this approach.
+This approach has been successfully applied to formalize many type systems.

 with B. Aydemir, B. C. Pierce, R. Pollack and S. Weirich

 POPL: Symposium on Principles of Programming Languages, January 2008

-Details on tactics and automation techniques used above can be found here.
+Details on the tactics and automation techniques used can be found here.